 - Class Duration & Frequency: 2 hours, once a week

-Question 1: What is the difference between Public Forum versus Policy?
+Q: What is the difference between “public forum debate” versus “policy debate”?

 I know many students and parents don’t understand the difference between PF and Policy, so let me try to explain in a simple manner.

-Public Forum debate is a recent (about 15 year old), easier modification of policy debate because too many judges were complaining that they didn’t understand policy debaters, as policy debate – over almost 100 years of U.S. debate history – has become esoteric for average audience.
+Public Forum debate is rather a recent addition to NSDA, an easier modification of policy debate because too many judges were complaining that they didn’t understand policy debaters, as policy debate – over almost 100 years of U.S. debate history – has become esoteric for average audience.
 NSDA also needed to make it more inviting for students to start debate, so they created PF debate to lower the bar and the fear factor of beginners.

 PF topic changes every month because it is meant to move quickly from topic to topic, so no need to dig deep, but policy debate topic changes once a year because it is meant to be a deep learning experience.
-Arguably, one year of policy debate is worth getting 2-3 PHDs as students will research, analyze, and debate over thousands of evidence, as opposed to hundreds of evidence for PF.
+Arguably, one year of policy debate is worth getting 2-3 PHDs as students will research, analyze and debate over thousands, as opposed to hundreds of evidences for PF.

 PF includes 1) current news, 2) historical background, 3) politics, 4) argumentation with logic and verbal skills.